quadsurf/es2015-with-babeljs/05_ES6_Proxies_Reflect_API_and_new_Data_Types.md

 ### WeakMap

 A `WeakMap` is almost the same as a `Map`, except it doesn't prevent it's keys from being garbage collected.
 Since it doesn't keep a hard reference to the keys that have been used to store data, there's no way to enumerate over data in a `WeakMap`.
-You can only use `get`, `set`, `has`, and `delete` data in a `WeakMap`.
+You can only use `get`, `set`, `has`, and `delete` on data in a `WeakMap`.

 This can be a tricky concept to wrap your head around, but let's take a situation where we want to store more data about the users in our system: